 At the beginning of each semester, ambassadors are asked to sign up for school events based on their availability and schedules.
-The ambassador program coordinator, Karen Trojanowski, will confirm with the ambassador the events that he or she has selected, and give them the name and contact person for the event.
+The ambassador program coordinator, Jessica Mendoza, will confirm with the ambassador the events that he or she has selected, and give them the name and contact person for the event.
 Each ambassador is responsible for communicating directly with the event contact person by emailing him or her at least one week in advance to confirm the date, time, and details.
 If the student is unable to attend an event, they must give at least 72 hours of notice to the event contact person and the ambassador program coordinator so that the spot may be filled by another ambassador.

-If you are a Colorado Law staff or faculty member interested in having an ambassador help with your event in a given semester, please email Karen Trojanowski, the ambassador program coordinator, no later than the end of the 1st week of that semester.
+If you are a Colorado Law staff or faculty member interested in having an ambassador help with your event in a given semester, please email Jessica Mendoza, the ambassador program coordinator, no later than the end of the 1st week of that semester.
 Please indicate: 1) the event date, 2) exact times that volunteer help is needed (not the event times themselves), 3) the location, 4) the duties of the ambassador/s attending, and 5) the dress required of the student/s.

-Initially, Karen will coordinate with the student ambassador/s and the event contact person in order to staff the event.
-Once a student has signed up for an event, Karen will email the faculty or staff contact person with the student's name and email address.
+Initially, Jessica will coordinate with the student ambassador/s and the event contact person in order to staff the event.
+Once a student has signed up for an event, Jessica will email the faculty or staff contact person with the student's name and email address.
 However, at this point the event contact person is responsible for working directly with the student ambassador/s to communicate their needs and the details of the event with the student.

 Depending on the time, location, or needs of the event, there may not always be an ambassador to staff an event.
-However, Karen will try to honor requests and staff each event with at least one student.
+However, Jessica will try to honor requests and staff each event with at least one student.